 Yandex is one of the largest internet companies in Europe, operating Russia’s most popular search engine and its most visited website.
-According to LiveInternet, as of March 2013, we generated 61.9% of all search traffic in Russia.
+According to LiveInternet, as of July 2013, we generated 62.0% of all search traffic in Russia.
 We also operate in Ukraine, Kazakhstan, Belarus and Turkey.
-Yandex is in the world’s top five search engines by number of searches.

 Our mission is to help people solve their problems.
 Any problems.
 On- or offline, routine or one-off, personal or mathematical, geographical or logistical, theoretical or practical.
 For anyone.
 Anywhere.
 To that end, we develop and hone our search technologies and information retrieval services.

 What we do

 We make online services and mobile apps for people.
 That is, for any user of the internet regardless of their age or gender.
 Currently, there are more than 94 million Yandex users all over the world (comScore, July 2013).
 With the mission to help people solve their problems in any situation – not only when they are in a close proximity of a personal computer – we offer a broad range of services tailored for mobile and other digital platforms and devices, including television sets and on-board automobile computers.
 Coffeemakers might be next.
 If need be.

 Russia is one of only a few countries with a local player dominating the domestic search market, whose search technologies are on par with those developed by other members of the club – the USA, South Korea, the Czech Republic and China.